ClawSeven/blog/articles/dllm_blog.md

 **However, the core issue is that SGLang currently only supports the Auto-Regressive calculation paradigm, and has not yet adapted to the Diffusion calculation method.**

-Therefore, the challenge we face is: **How can we cleverly introduce support for the Diffusion Language Model within the existing SGLang framework without compromising its current architecture?** The goal is two-fold: allow DLMs to benefit from all the optimization advantages SGLang offers, while **avoiding major, compromising modifications** to the SGLang framework just to accommodate Diffusion computation.
+Therefore, the challenge we face is: **How can we introduce support for the Diffusion Language Model within the existing SGLang framework without compromising its current architecture?** The goal is two-fold: allow DLMs to benefit from all the optimization advantages SGLang offers, while **avoiding major, compromising modifications** to the SGLang framework just to accommodate Diffusion computation.

-# Design
+## Design

 ### Key Insights: